baconjs/bacon.js/README.md

 a string
 starting with a dot, all input will be mapped into this constant value.

+`streamOrProperty.mapError(f)` maps errors using a given function.
+The function will get one argument, namely the value of the `error` field in the Error event.
+Like `map`, you can also use a constant value or a property extractor string instead of a function.

 `streamOrProperty.filter(f)` filters values using given predicate function

 `streamOrProperty.takeWhile(f)` takes while given predicate function holds true